MaxGYX/Road2Next/Make AI a good helper for my learning.md

-# How to use ChatGPT as my TOEFL writing coach.
+# How to use ChatGPT as my writing coach.

 I learned that current AI tools need to be guided by prompts, which means I need to tell it step by step how to complete the task.